 3. Making Expenses Larger Than Your Budget

-Whether you want to plan a vacation, renovate your home, or go abroad for education, ensure that you plan your expense within your budget.
+Whether you want to plan a vacation, renovate your home, or go abroad for education, ensure that you plan your expenses within your budget.
 Instead of buying a car that is a depreciating asset, invest in real estate that may give you profit after a few years.
-If you are buying a property on a home loan, ensure that its EMIs are within your monthly budget, and you can also handle its maintenance conveniently.
+If you are renovating your home on a personal loan, ensure that its EMIs are within your monthly budget, and you can also handle its maintenance conveniently.
 If you go overboard your budget, you may miss the EMIs, significantly affecting your credit score.

 4. Not Saving Anything